List of CSI: NY characters

-The following is a list of characters from the CBS television series, CSI: NY.
+The following is a list of characters from the CBS crime drama television series, CSI: NY.
+It follows New York criminalists (identified as "the Crime Scene Investigators") working for the New York Police Department (NYPD) as they use physical evidence to solve murders.

 Main characters

 1Character first introduced during CSI: Miami episode 2.23 "MIA/NYC NonStop".

 2Also in CSI: Miami episode 4.07 "Felony Flight".

 3Also in CSI: Crime Scene Investigation episode 13.13 "In Vino Veritas".